seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 <<seL4(CPU 0) [decodeCNodeInvocation/106 T0xffffff801ffb5400 "rootserver" @401397]: CNode Copy/Mint/Move/Mutate: Source slot invalid or empty.>>
 Suspending current thread
 ```
-Since the root task is now suspended, seL4 will switch to the idle thread and keep running.
-Since we did not exit
-with a failure (and abort, which calls `seL4_DebugHalt` is not called), the simulator keeps running.
-To quit,
-use `Ctrl+AX`.

 ### Further exercises